davidtchiu/davidtchiu.github.io/teaching/cs261/lab11.map/index.md

 ![](figures/KnuthTable.png)

 - Check out the definition of `fillAndTest()` in the `Experiment` class.
 It takes a `MapInt` object and a target load factor, adds random entries into the map until it reaches the desired load factor, then prints the average number of probes required to do a bunch of `get` calls (this is defaulted to 1000 calls).
-We'll use maps that map `Strings` to `Strings` to keep things simple.
-You can create random key-value pairs by calling my `randomString` method.
+Notice we're inputting maps that map `Strings` to `Strings` to keep things simple.

 - Now check out `Experiment`'s main method, where I've left some code that creates an `OpenMap` and passes it to `fillAndTest()`.
 See how many probes are required for a load factor of 0.75.
 Are your probes a bit higher than the formula predicts?
 In all my few runs, my average probes were quite a bit higher than 2.5 (I'm getting values in the 10s).
 What could be going on?
 Could we have proven Professor Knuth wrong?
 Lol no. Read on.